SmoothSend/smoothsend-sdk-docs/api/index.md

 ## SmoothSendSDK Class

-The main SDK class that provides a unified interface for gasless transactions across multiple chains.
+The main SDK class that provides a unified interface for gasless transactions.
+Currently supports Avalanche with architecture ready for additional chains.

 ### Constructor